gammaray05/scarufficinema/README.md

 # Scaruffi's Cinema Ratings Parser and Telegram Bot
 ### What is this

-A weekly updated and data miners-friendly list of movie ratings by Piero Scaruffi ([scaruffi.com](https://scaruffi.com)), from 1998 to present *(why 1998?
-Because it is the first year that Piero posted movie ratings for every year with numbers and not just with simple rankings)*.
-In the folder "best by decades" there are the best by decade lists parsed manually.
+A weekly updated and data miners-friendly list of movie ratings by Piero Scaruffi ([scaruffi.com](https://scaruffi.com)), from 1980 to present *(why 1980?
+Because it is the first year that Piero have movie ratings for every year with numbers and not just with simple rankings)*.
+In the "best by decades" folder there are the best by decade lists parsed manually.
 Ratings are parsed in parser.py.
 Columns are ratings, directors and movies (for now).